tensorflow/models/research/cognitive_planning/README.md

 ## 3. Training
 Right now, the released version only supports training and inference using the real data from Active Vision Dataset.

-When RGB image modality is used Resnet the embedding is initialized  is used To start the training download pre-trained Resnet50 check point in the working directory ./resnet_v2_50_checkpoint/resnet_v2_50.ckpt
+When RGB image modality is used, the Resnet embeddings are initialized.
+To start the training download pre-trained Resnet50 check point in the working directory ./resnet_v2_50_checkpoint/resnet_v2_50.ckpt

 ```
 wget http://download.tensorflow.org/models/resnet_v2_50_2017_04_14.tar.gz